Illuminating Ideas for Hanging String Lights in Your Backyard

 (StatePoint) So, you’ve created the backyard of your dreams and love everything about it — except that seeing your surroundings can sometimes be a challenge once the sun’s gone down.
 As the days grow shorter and we head into fall, it’s one of the best times of year to enhance your backyard life at night.

-While hiring someone to install outdoor lighting can be really expensive and involved, patio string lights are a simple, cost-effective solution.
+Hiring someone to install outdoor lighting is recommended.
+Patio string lights are a simple, cost-effective solution and for the winter you can get ideas for your outdoor lighting this winter here to get the best option this year.
 Best of all, you can create a look that reflects your style using any number of patterns.
+But for those who are not skilled, the Landscape lighting installation in Montgomery County, PA can help you out.

 In a recent episode of “Done-In-A-Weekend Projects” called “Light Up Your Life,” expert landscape designer Doug Scott demonstrated how to hang string lights, as well as discussed what to consider before, and while, doing so.
 Here are his steps for adding fun, personality and light to your outdoor living and dining spaces: